sandervandevelde/iot-workshop/CommandsNodeJs.md

 ![alt tag](img/msft/Picture12-connect-anything-using-flow.png)

-In the [previous workshop](AzureNodeJs.md), we passed the telemetry from the device to a Stream Analytics job.
+In the [previous NodeJs chapter](AzureNodeJs.md), we passed the telemetry from the device to a Stream Analytics job.
 This job collected devices which are sending error states.
 Every two minutes, information about devices that are in a faulty state are passed to an Azure Function.

 In this workshop, we will react on these devices by sending them a command to 'repair themselves'.